Smoky Chickpea, Red Lentil & Vegetable Soup

 - In a large pot, heat the olive oil over medium heat.
 Add the onions and cook, stirring occasionally, until soft, about 5 minutes.
 Add the garlic, carrots, smoked paprika and cumin; cook, stirring frequently so the garlic doesn't brown, about 2 minutes more.

-- Add the broth, diced tomatoes, red lentils, thyme, bay leaves, salt, pepper and bring to a boil.
+- Add the broth, diced tomatoes, red lentils, thyme, bay leaves, salt, and pepper and bring to a boil.
 Cover the pot and reduce the heat to a simmer; cook for ten minutes.
 Add the chickpeas, cover the pot and cook 10 minutes more.
-Fish out the bay leaves, then transfer 2 cups of the soup to a blender and purée until smooth.
+Fish out the bay leaves, then transfer 2 cups of the soup to a blender and purée until smooth (be sure to remove the center knob on the blender and cover with a dishtowel to avoid splatters).
 Add the puréed soup back to the pot and stir.
-Taste and adjust seasoning if necessary (I usually add a good bit more salt); if you want the soup to be thicker, purée a bit more soup.
-Add the cooked vegetables, frozen peas or chopped greens and simmer until the soup is hot and the vegetables are warmed through.
+Taste and adjust seasoning, if necessary; if you want the soup to be thicker, purée a bit more soup.
+Add the cooked vegetables and simmer until the soup is hot and the vegetables are warmed through.
 Ladle the soup into bowls and serve.

 - Freezer-Friendly Instructions: The soup can be frozen for up to 3 months.
 Defrost the soup in the refrigerator for 12 hours and then reheat it on the stovetop over medium heat until hot. through.